CCSI-Toolset/FOQUS/docs/source/chapt_sdoe/basics-uniform.rst

 .. hint::
    Note that the criterion values for **minimax** and **maximin** should not be compared - one is comparing distances between design points and the candidate points, while the other is comparing distnances between different design points.

-For all of the designs, it is important to us the **View** option to look at scatterplots of the chosen design.
+For all of the designs, it is important to use the **View** option to look at scatterplots of the chosen design.
 When **History** points have been incorporated into the design, the plots will show how the overall collection of points fill the input space.
 When examining the scatterplots, it is important to assess how close the design points have been placed to the edges of the region?, are there holes in the design space that are unacceptably large?, and does a larger design show a worthwhile improvement in the density of points to justify the additional expense?

 Based on the comparison of the criterion values and the visualization of the spread of the points, the best design can be chosen that balances design performance with an appropriate use of the available budget.
 Recall, that with sequential design of experiments, runs that are not used in the early stages, might provide the opportunity for more runs at later stages.
 So the entire sequence of experimental runs should be considered when making choices about each stage.